 Learn more about the opportunities we have available by visiting our Graduate Training Opportunity webpage of the UConn Center for Excellence in Developmental Disabilities website.

-To date, ECPC has recruited and trained 20 states across three cohorts.
+To date, ECPC has recruited and trained 28 States across five cohorts.
 These cohort include:

 Arizona, Colorado, Connecticut, Delaware, Idaho, Rhode Island, & South Carolina

-Alaska, Massachusetts, Minnesota, Nevada, Tennessee, Texas, Virginia, & District of Columbia
+Alaska, Massachusetts, Minnesota, Nevada, Tennessee, Texas, Virginia & Washington DC

 Hawaii, Michigan, New York, Ohio, & Puerto Rico